Learn what you can expect once you send us your application.

-- is a danger to Canada’s public health or safety, or
+- is a danger to Canada’s public health or safety

 If you have a criminal record, you may not be allowed to enter Canada.
-People who pose a risk to Canada’s security are also not allowed to come to Canada.
+You cannot enter Canada if you pose a risk to Canada’s security.

-You will need to get police certificates for you and each of your family members who are over 18.
-You must get one from each country or territory (except Canada) where you have lived for six or more months in a row since the age of 18.
+You may need a police certificate from any country or territory (except Canada) that you have spent six months or more since the age of 18.

 In some countries, it can take a long time to get police certificates.
-If you did not start the process to get them before you were invited to apply, you should do this right away, so you can submit them before the 60 days are up.
+Therefore, you may want to get them early.

 Decision on your application

-The CIC officer will make a decision on your application based on:
+We will make a decision on your application based on if you:

-- whether you meet the eligibility criteria for the program,
+- meet the eligibility criteria for the program

-- whether you have the funds to support yourself and your family when you arrive in Canada,
+- have the funds to support yourself and your family when you arrive in Canada

 Confirmation of permanent residence

-If we approve your application, we will issue you a Confirmation of Permanent Residence (COPR) and, if you are from a country that requires visas, a permanent resident visa.
+If we approve your application, we will ask for your passport, or a photocopy of your passport.
+This will depend on if you are from a country where you need a visa to visit Canada.